josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

   });
 ```

-There a few important things here that we are going to cover one by one:
+There are a few important things here that we are going to cover one by one:

 * `modelName`: This is the embedding model we are going to use to generate the vector embeddings.
-For this particular example since we are going to embbed text fields, I am using `text-embedding-3-small` from OpenAI.
+For this particular example, since we are going to embed text fields, I am using `text-embedding-3-small` from OpenAI.

 > Please note that in part two of this tutorial, the input/question **must be embedded using the same model**.
 {: .prompt-info }

-* `indexName`: This the name of the Vector Search index that we are going to create later on in Atlas and that we will use to retrieve the similary search.
+* `indexName`: This is the name of the Vector Search index that we are going to create later on in Atlas and that we will use to retrieve the similarity search.
 * `textKey`: The name of the collection field containing the raw content and corresponds to the plaintext of `'pageContent'`.
 * `embeddingKey`: The name of the collection field containing the embedded vector.